 There are many ways to fight depression, and what may work for you may not work as well for someone else.
 One way to help boost energy levels and improve your mood is to get daily exercise.
 Another is maintaining a healthy diet.
 Getting enough sleep is also extremely important.
 Finding the exact formula to beat depression may take some time, but just keep trying and don’t give up hope.
 The solution is out there for you!
 (1, 2, 3, 4)

-Flus And Colds
+Flus And Colds In School Aged Children

 How To Avoid It:

 The best preventative measure for avoiding these yearly epidemics is hand washing.
 Really, it is that simple!
-You may be surprised to hear that a randomized study showed that as many as 78% of people didn’t even use soap when washing hands.
+You may be surprised to hear that a randomized study showed that as many as 78% of people didn’t even use soap when washing their hands.
 Yikes!
 (5, 6)

 Aside from the obvious factor of using soap when you wash your hands, there are other helpful tips when it comes to keeping your hands clean of germs.
 For example, be sure to scrub your hands thoroughly for at least 30 seconds before rinsing.
 Make sure your kids know how to wash their hands correctly (and often!) to avoid getting sick.
 (7)

 Especially as social media and texting have become more prevalent throughout the world, kids’ social skills are suffering.
 Cell phones and computers make it so much easier to send an emoji rather than a smile, or a tweet rather than a talk.
-However, using technology to avoid face to face communication can lead to social isolation or loneliness.
+However, using technology to avoid face-to-face communication can lead to social isolation or loneliness.
 (8)